 |Printed from the Mr. Lincoln and New York website, www.mrlincolnandnewyork.org|

-Daniel Sickles (1819-1914)Daniel Sickles was an expert at reinventing himself and ingratiating himself with Presidents.
-Before the Civil War, Congressman Sickles had been arrested for killing his wife's lover, District of Columbia District Attorney Philip Barton Key.
-Before shooting Key, Sickles shouted: "Key, you scoundrel, you have dishonored my house you must die!"1 Key and Sickles' wife weren't the only ones dishonoring the Sickles house.
-However, in his own extramarital affair, Sickles showed considerably more discretion than did his wife who carried on her trysts just a few blocks from their home on Lafayette Square.
+Daniel Sickles (1819-1914)Daniel Sickles was an expert at reinventing himself and ingratiating himself with presidents and the public.
+Before the Civil War in 1859, Congressman Sickles had been arrested for killing his wife's lover, District of Columbia District Attorney Philip Barton Key.
+Before shooting Key, Sickles shouted: "Key, you scoundrel, you have dishonored my house — you must die!"1 Key and Sickles' wife weren't the only ones dishonoring the Sickles house.
+However, in his own extramarital affair, Sickles showed considerably more discretion than did his wife — who carried on her trysts just a few blocks from their home on Lafayette Square.
 Congressman Sickles conducted his own adultery in a Baltimore hotel.

-Sickles had been a prominent proponent of James Buchanan's presidential candidacy in 1856; he had served as Buchanan's diplomatic aide when Buchanan was U.S. Minister to England under the Pierce Administration.
+Sickles was an accomplished comeback artist, had been a prominent proponent of James Buchanan's presidential candidacy in 1856; he had served as Buchanan's diplomatic aide when Buchanan was U.S. Minister to England under the Pierce Administration.
 Such was his relationship with President James Buchanan that the President himself intervened to try to suppress evidence in the murder case.
 With the help of prominent attorney Edwin M. Stanton, Sickles was acquitted on grounds of temporary insanity.

 But Sickles was nothing if not sensitive to the currents of public opinion.
 At the beginning of the Civil War, he reinvented himself as a Union militia commander, but without the proper governmental authorizations.
 When Republican Governor Edwin D. Morgan ordered that most of the companies which he had raised be disbanded, Sickles took his problem to the White House.
 Biographer Thomas Keneally wrote: "According to what Dan later told his chaplain, [Joseph] Twichell, the Republican Lincoln saw the peril more quickly than Sickles did.
 'What will the governors say if I raise regiments without their having a hand in it?'
 He asked.
 Dan, never without a constitutional reference, urged Lincoln to consider the authority contained under the head of the Power to Raise Armies."
 Keneally wrote: "It was a confusing and frantic time for Lincoln, but he was attracted to the worldly little New Yorker who wanted to bring his men into action for the Union.
 Lincoln called in his Secretary of War, Simon Cameron.....
 Lincoln and Cameron ordered that Dan keep his men together until they could be inducted by United States officers."3